Is Social Media a Government Experiment? How Being Shadow Banned is Creating ‘Digital Prisons’

 Tech Giants: Silent Partners in Digital Suppression

-• TikTok: Has been accused of favoring Chinese government-approved content while suppressing political dissent abroad.
+• TikTok has been accused of favoring Chinese government-approved content while suppressing political dissent abroad.

 Who Decides What’s “Acceptable” to Say Online?